nataliejgarrido/natalieg-cys-portfolio/tryhackme-soc-level-1/05-network-traffic-analysis/README.md

 ### Key Takeaways and My Thoughts
 I'm realizing now that I really didn't know the breadth of Wireshark's capabilities.
 The tool is incredibly useful and is capable of a lot of things.
 I didn't even know it could create firewall rules!

+## ROOM 5: NetworkMiner

+### Tool and Concepts Used
+- NetworkMiner (versions 1.6 and 2.7)
+- Network forensic analysis
+- PCAP analysis